Healthy Homes Assessment Kotemaori

 Rental Property Home Assessments Kotemaori

-The areas of rental property that are affected by Healthy Homes Standards.
-Healthy Homes Standard in Kotemaori include each:
+Property rental areas that are affected through the Healthy Homes Standards in Kotemaori include each:

 • Bedrooms